Dry eye syndrome

 The tear film (layer of tears covering the eye) consists of the innermost mucous layer, middle aqueous layer and the superficial lipid layer.
 It is the lipid layer that keep the tear film stable, so a lack of lipids, results in a tear film that evaporates too quickly.

 Several treatment options are available, these include tear supplements in the form of eye drops and pills, and a procedure called punctum plugging, which involves inserting tiny silicone plugs in the puncta (tiny pipes that drain tears into the nose) to reduce tear drainage.
-Your optometrist will be able to advice on the best option for you, as factors such as contact lens wear, work environment and the severity of the condition must be considered.
+Come in for a consult so we can advice on the best option for you, as factors such as contact lens wear, work environment and the severity of the condition must be considered.